ZephyrTransport/zephyr-website/membership.md

 <div style="float:right; margin: 5px 10px;">
 <img src="/img/reception.jpg" width="400px" />
 <h5 style="text-align:right;"><i>The Zephyr reception at the 2017 TRB Annual Meeting</i></h5>
 </div>

+Members are at the heart of the Zephyr Foundation’s organizational structure.
+Members are responsible for electing the Board of Directors and play a key role in supporting the organizational core through volunteership as well as their membership dues.

+This structure was selected based on extensive consultation within our community as well as research on similar organizations in other fields and has the following advantages:
+- Allows the foundation to undertake shared “backbone” support roles for the industry rather than relying on project- or program-specific grants which tend to ebb and flow.
+- Priorities are responsive to both grassroots (member) needs as well as strategic (top-down) priorities.
+- Shared ownership of the Foundation by the community creates buy-in.

+### Membership Process

+Any individual shall be eligible for membership if they have paid their dues and agree to abide by terms of membership.
+Any member reported to the Executive Committee for violating the Terms of Membership shall have their membership suspended and potentially revoked upon confirmation of a violation.
+- *Report violations of terms of membership to [membership@zephyrtransport.org](mailto:membership@zephyrtransport.org)*

+### Membership Benefits

 By becoming a member of the nonprofit Zephyr Foundation, you can directly support our goals.

 Membership has the following benefits:

 - Preferential event registrations